-Thomas Jefferson entered an ill-defined vice-presidency on March 4, 1797.
+Thomas Jefferson entered an ill-defined vice presidency on March 4, 1797.
 For guidance on how to conduct himself, he had to rely on a brief reference in the U.S. Constitution, the eight-year experience of John Adams, and his own common sense.
 Of a profoundly different political and personal temperament from his predecessor, Jefferson knew his performance in that relatively new office would influence its operations well into the future.
 Unlike Adams, who shared the political beliefs of the president with whom he served, Jefferson and his president belonged to different political parties—a situation that would prove to be unique in all the nation's history.
-No one who knew the two men expected that Vice President Jefferson would be inclined to serve as President Adams' principal assistant.
-More likely, he would confine his duties to presiding over the Senate and offering leadership to his anti-administration Republican party in quiet preparation for the election of 1800.
+No one who knew the two men expected that Vice President Jefferson would be inclined to serve as President Adams's principal assistant.
+More likely, he would confine his duties to presiding over the Senate and offering leadership to his anti-administration Republican Party in quiet preparation for the election of 1800.

 Scholar and Legislator

 Thomas Jefferson was born on April 13, 1743, in what is now Albemarle County, Virginia.
 He was the third child of Peter Jefferson, a surveyor, and Jane Randolph, daughter of a distinguished Virginia family.
 Classical languages formed the base of his early formal education.
-A thorough and diligent student, inspired by the Enlightenment's belief in the power of reason to govern human behavior, Jefferson graduated from the College of William and Mary after only two years, at the age of nineteen.
+A thorough and diligent student, inspired by the Enlightenment's belief in the power of reason to govern human behavior, Jefferson graduated from the College of William and Mary after only two years, at the age of 19.
 Dr. William Small, the chair of mathematics at the college, helped cultivate Jefferson's intellectual interests, especially in science.
 In addition to his academic pursuits, young Thomas excelled as a horseman and violinist.
 He studied law under George Wythe, Virginia's most eminent legal scholar of that era.
 Admitted to the Virginia bar in 1767, Jefferson maintained a successful practice until abandoning the legal profession at the start of the American Revolution.

-Jefferson's political career began in May 1769 when he became a member of the Virginia house of burgesses.
+Jefferson's political career began in May 1769 when he became a member of the Virginia House of Burgesses.
 He served there until the body was dissolved in 1775.
 While not considered an effective public speaker, Jefferson gained a reputation as a gifted writer.
 Unable to attend the Virginia convention of 1774, he sent instructions for the Virginia delegates to the first Continental Congress.
 These proposals, eventually published as A Summary View of the Rights of British America, asserted that the American colonies' only legitimate political connection to Great Britain was through the king, to whom they had submitted voluntarily, and not to Parliament.

 In what proved to be a temporary retirement from public life, Jefferson turned his attention to farming and scientific endeavors—pursuits that he found more enjoyable.
 During this time, he organized and published his Notes on the State of Virginia, which his preeminent biographer, Dumas Malone, believed "laid the foundations of Jefferson's high contemporary reputation as a universal scholar and of his enduring fame as a pioneer American scientist."